samd-systems/palo-alto-labs/Incident-BGP-Return-Path-Blackhole-on-Palo-Alto-NGFW/README.md

 ## Symptoms Observed

 - ICMP connectivity tests from the headquarters workstation to the remote server resulted in complete packet loss
-- The headquarters firewall traffic log showed the session exiting toward the VPN tunnel interface
+- The headquarters firewall traffic log showed the session leaving through the VPN tunnel interface
 - The remote firewall received the ICMP request through the VPN tunnel
 - The remote server remained unreachable despite the VPN tunnel and BGP session being established